PrismarineJS/prismarine-web-client/README.md

 Connect to http://localhost:8080 in your browser.

-If editing files in node_modules, you'll need to run `npm run build-dev-start` as the webpack dev server doesn't watch changes in node_modules.

 You may want to disable auto saving in your IDE to avoid constant rebuilding, see https://webpack.js.org/guides/development/#adjusting-your-text-editor

 To check the production build (take a minute to build), you can run `npm run build-start`